BruOp/personal-website/content/blog/exposure/index.md

 In our context, the exposure linearly scales our the scene luminance to simulate how much light is actually hitting the sensor.
 The reason we do this is to bring our input scene into the domain where our tone operators will scale the final values the way we expect.
 It took me a while to understand how this works compared to a camera, but it's actually basically the same idea.
 With a physical camera, the amount of photons hitting the sensors needs to be controlled such that we are able to resolve features, avoiding having too much or too little light.

 It's up to us to actually provide the exposure value, but in order to avoid having it set by the user/artist, we're going to use the average scene luminance to derived from our HDR buffer to calculate the exposure.
+Before getting into that, it's worth quickly defining lumiance as a function of our RGB color:

+$$
+L = 0.2125R + 0.7154G + 0.0721B
+$$

+Where R, G, and B correspond to the radiance values of the different channels stored in our HDR buffer.
+This is part of the [CIE xyY color space](https://ninedegreesbelow.com/photography/xyz-rgb.html), and the coefficients come from the [Luminosity function](https://en.wikipedia.org/wiki/Luminosity_function) for the specific wavelenghts corresponding to Red, Green, and Blue respectively.

 There are actually quite a few different ways to calculate exposure from average scene luminance, many of which are explained in this excellent post by [Krzysztof Narkowicz](https://knarkowicz.wordpress.com/2016/01/09/automatic-exposure/).
 For this post, I'm going to use the method described in [Lagard and de Rousiers, 2014](https://media.contentapi.ea.com/content/dam/eacom/frostbite/files/course-notes-moving-frostbite-to-pbr-v2.pdf) (pg.
 85).
 Basically, we can calculate the luminance value that will saturate the sensor, $L_{\text{max}}$, then use that to scale our scene luminance: